Myrmecophyte

 Myrmecophytes (/mərˈmɛkəfaɪt/; literally "ant-plant") are plants that live in a mutualistic association with a colony of ants.
 There are over 100 different genera of myrmecophytes.
-These plants possess structural adaptations that provide ants with food and/or shelter.
-These specialized structures include domatia, food bodies, and extrafloral nectaries.
-In exchange for food and shelter, ants aid the myrmecophyte in pollination, seed dispersal, gathering of essential nutrients, and/or defense.
-Specifically, domatia adapted to ants may be called myrmecodomatia.
+These plants possess structural adaptations in the form of domatia where ants can shelter, and food bodies and extrafloral nectaries that provide ants with food.
+In exchange for these resources, ants aid the myrmecophyte in pollination, seed dispersal, gathering of essential nutrients, and defense.
+Domatia adapted specifically to ants may be called myrmecodomatia.

 Mutualism

 Myrmecophytes share a mutualistic relationship with ants, benefiting both the plants and ants.
 This association may be either facultative or obligate.